shellymutu-grigg/auth0-demo/README.md

-# OAuth 2.0 Demo
+# Auth0 2.0 Demo
-A repo to build understanding of OAuth implementation
+A repo to build understanding of Auth0 implementation